dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 [!code-java[send method](java-client/sample/src/main/java/Chat.java?range=28)]

 > [!NOTE]
-> If you're using Azure SignalR Service in *Serverless mode*, you cannot call hub methods from a client.
-For more information, see the [SignalR Service documentation](/azure/azure-signalr/signalr-concept-serverless-development-config).
+> Calling hub methods from a client is only supported when using Azure SignalR Service in *Default* mode.
+For more information, see [Frequently Asked Questions (azure-signalr GitHub repository)](https://github.com/Azure/azure-signalr/blob/dev/docs/faq.md#what-is-the-meaning-of-service-mode-defaultserverlessclassic-how-can-i-choose).

 ## Call client methods from hub